membrane-io/docs/src/content/docs/features/connections.md

 <!-- TODO: ## Add a Granular Dependency -->

 :::note
 You can also install npm packages as dependencies of a Membrane program.
 Just create a `package.json` file, add any packages to the `dependencies` object, and save the program.
-Not all packages work yet due to runtime differences (QuickJS versus Node.js/browser)—feel free to reach out at `contact@membrane.io` if you run into compatibility issues.
+Not all packages work yet due to runtime differences.
+Feel free to reach out at `contact@membrane.io` if you run into compatibility issues.
 :::